Intra-company Transferee Work Permit – ICT Canada

 - Functional managers: people who may not supervise other employees but work at a senior level and are essential in the directions the business takes

 - Specialized knowledge workers: employees who have been with the company for a few years and have access to critical skills that an outsider, regardless of their abilities, do not know

 Just like before, these are loose definitions.
 Of course, the devil is in the details.
 You need to consult with a professional to make sure a position could qualify for the Intra-company Transferee (ICT) work permit.

-The intra-company transferee and the validity of work permit
+The intra-company transferee and the validity of the work permit

 The officers usually issue a one-year work permit for each applicant.
 However, depending on the circumstances, the initial work permit could be valid for up to three years.
-Of course, whether the officer issues a one-year or a three-year work permit, you may later ask for an extension.
+Of course, you may later ask for an extension if the officer issues a one-year or three-year work permit.
 Nonetheless, the maximum duration you may receive such work permits is seven years for management positions and five years for specialized workers.
 Hence, the following table better explains the potential validity of ICT work permits.

 |Management positions for a start-up in Canada||one year||seven years|